 - a.
 Illness

 - b.
 Recovery from an accident

 - c.
 Required court attendance

 - d.
 Medical and dental appointments

 - e.
 Death in the immediate family

 - f.
 Observation or celebration of a bona fide religious holiday

 - g.
-Approved participation in a school co-curricular or extra-curricular activity
+Approved participation in a school co-curricular or extra-curricular activity h.
+Field trips

 - h.
-Field trips
+Out-of-school suspensions

 - i.
-Out-of-school suspensions
+College visits

 - j.
-College visits

-- k.
 Such other good cause as may be acceptable to the Principal or permitted by law